 Why Is It Necessary to Take Our Dog For a Walk?

-Walking our furbaby is so much more than taking them out for potty breaks.
+Walking our dog is so much more than taking them out for potty.
 It provides physical exercise, mental stimulation, development of social skills, and building a foundation of good behavior.
-In addition, you will have an active lifestyle and improve the bonding between you and your dog.
+As a bonus, you will have an active lifestyle and also improve the bonding between you and your dog.

 - Walking Provides Exercise and Mental Stimulation

-Walking is a strenuous activity that develops a foundation for physical and mental health.
-It is their chance to explore the world outside of their usual surroundings, your home.
+Walking is a vigorous activity that aids in developing the foundation for physical and mental health.
+It is a dog’s chance to explore outside of their usual surroundings, your home.
 If your dog is confined in your home for too long, they become bored, and boredom can result in destructive behavior.